OpenMarket – January 6, 2021

 If you’re still not entirely sure if 10DLC is the right messaging solution for your organization, don’t worry.
 We’ve got plenty of resources to help you out.

-From buying numbers in bulk, to uploading multiple numbers at once for migration, the indigo 10DLC tool makes it easy to get started.
+From buying numbers in bulk, to uploading multiple numbers at once for migration, the Numbers makes it easy to get started.

 It’s perfect if you have multiple brands, or if you operate in different areas, and want to communicate with your customers via a local number.
-You can use the 10DLC tool to choose whichever area code you want in the US, and a list of available numbers will appear.
+You can use Numbers to choose whichever area code you want in the US, and a list of available numbers will appear.
 Then you simply pick your numbers and get started.

 Time is running out